Keshia Chanté: Musical style

 Tara Henley of The Georgia Straight wrote that Chanté has "an arresting voice, magnetic charisma, and driving ambition."
 Denise Sheppard of Amazon.ca described Chanté as "a teen‑targeted pop phenom" whose "music has the one‑two punch of melodic hooks and the voice to back them up; a combination that can and will appeal to dance/pop music fans of any age."

 Influences

 Chanté has cited Beyoncé, Aaliyah, and Brandy among her childhood influences, as well as Tupac Shakur, with whom she shares a birthday.

 Public image

-On 106 & Park, Chanté was noted by Missy Elliott and Timbaland for her resemblance to Aaliyah.
-She was approached to portray Aaliyah in a planned biopic but declined after speaking with Aaliyah’s mother, who opposed the film.

-In Canada, Chanté has been described as a fashionista by national outlets, performing at Marchesa’s first Toronto runway show and appearing at a Chanel event during the Toronto International Film Festival.
-She later served as a judge on Canada’s Best Beauty Talent alongside Coco Rocha and Flare editor‑in‑chief Lisa Tant.
+In Canada, Chanté has been described as a fashionista by national outlets, performing at Marchesa's first Toronto runway show and appearing at a Chanel event during the Toronto International Film Festival.
+She later served as a judge on Canada's Best Beauty Talent alongside Coco Rocha and Flare editor‑in‑chief Lisa Tant.

 Endorsements

 Chanté has endorsed brands such as CANON, Pepsi, Bacardi, Nestlé, Bell, Rogers, Stila Cosmetics, MAC Cosmetics, Ecko Red and Sony.
 In 2007, Chanté served as the face of Ontario Tourism and sang the theme song in their commercials.
 In November 2010, Chanté became the face of the Pepsi Refresh Project campaign.